xxHala/CPU-scheduler/README.md

 # CPU-scheduler
+ CPU-scheduler For Non-Preemptive-SJF-Shortest-Job-First
- CPU-scheduler---Non-Preemptive-SJF-Shortest-Job-First using JAVA
+ using JAVA and GUI
- CPU scheduling algorithms
+ CPU scheduling using Gui java
+ make sure to download all the files in order to work correctly! enjoy!